Eddy08/java-to-.net/README.md

 The Web App must react to the change in the user that is being done in the realtime

 Ability to delete, edit , and modification by another user ( Recheck ) must be done.

+### Use AI models to check the validity through different forums